sjaehn/BShapr/README.md

 B.Shapr can optionally be controlled by a MIDI device.
 Once switched to B.Shapr's MIDI trigger mode, you can select and deselect the keys to which B.Shapr shall respond.
 This takes effect to all four shapers.

 The MIDI Thru option allows to forward an incoming MIDI signal.
-Be careful not to create dead loops!
+Be careful not to create dead loops in combination with MIDI IN!

 ### Sequence size